 - 1. The Universal Service Regulations2 provide that where an undertaking (a Universal Service Provider, or USP) is designated as having an obligation (a Universal Service Obligation, or "USO"), it may submit to the Commission for Communications Regulation ("ComReg") a written request to receive funding for the net costs of meeting the USO.
 ComReg is then required to determine, based on a net cost calculation, whether the cost of meeting the USO represents an unfair burden on the USP. - 2.
 Eircom Limited ("eir"), as the designated USP, may submit applications for USO funding in accordance with ComReg Decision D04/113 ("D04/11").
 D04/11 sets out how the USP, should they so choose, is to make an application, including how the net cost (after intangible benefits) is to be calculated, and sets out principles and methodologies to apply to ComReg's assessment as to whether a positive net cost associated with meeting the USO provision, if any, represents an unfair burden on the USP. - 3.
-The funding application being assessed in this document was submitted by eir in respect of the 2010-2011 financial year.4 - 4. eir submitted its initial application for funding for 2010-2011 in September 2014 (referred to as eir's "initial 2010-2011 USO funding application").
-Following a process of engagement between ComReg and eir during which ComReg outlined certain clarifications and adjustments that it required, eir re-submitted its 2010-2011 USO funding application in July 2016 (referred to as eir's "final 2010-2011 USO funding application").
-As a result of these clarifications, eir adjusted the positive net cost claimed in its final 2010-2011 USO funding application from €9,945,473 to €7,929,495. - 5.
-Notwithstanding certain adjustments made by ComReg to eir's final 2010-2011 USO funding application as summarised in Figure 1,5 ComReg is of the view that eir's application was fit for purpose.6 - 6.
-Figure 1 below summarises eir's initial and final net cost estimates, the adjustments made by ComReg and its consultants to eir's final 2010-2011 USO funding application and ComReg's preliminary view of the positive net cost.
+The funding application being assessed in this document was submitted by eir in respect of its 2011-2012 financial year.4 - 4. eir submitted its initial application for funding for 2011-2012 in October 2014 (referred to as eir's "initial 2011-2012 USO funding application").
+Following a process of engagement between ComReg and eir during which ComReg outlined certain clarifications and adjustments that it required, eir re-submitted its 2011-2012 USO funding application in July 2016 (referred to as eir's "final 2011-2012 USO funding application").
+As a result of these clarifications, eir adjusted the positive net cost claimed in its final 2011-2012 USO funding application from €7,261,313 to €6,986,518. - ^{5.} Notwithstanding certain adjustments made by ComReg to eir's final 2011-2012 USO funding application as summarised in Figure 1,5 ComReg is of the view that eir's application was fit for purpose.6